mysticetus-inc/dotcom/site/content/_index.md

 {{< components/hero
 	backgroundImg="mysticetus.jpg"
 	title="Failure Is Not An Option"
-	subTitle="Mysticetus protects you from human error that kills margins, threatens permits, and discredits organizations." buttonText="Request a Demo"
+	subTitle="Mysticetus protects you from human error that destroys projects, threatens permits, and kills margins." buttonText="Request a Demo"
 	buttonUrl="demo"
 	supportingText="Let us demonstrate the power of the Mysticetus System."